lilfetz22/Reddit_sentiment_analysis/README.md

 Result: Successfully delivered client over 1,000,000+ posts, the calculated sentiment scores, and the linear regression analysis.

 There are 2 files that were too large to be included here on GitHub.
 The comments file created for GME and PLTR.
-These can both be generated through the jupyter notebook.
+These can both be generated through the jupyter notebook (reddit_scraping.ipynb).